ProgramMax/max/Docs/README.md

 # max

-max is a tool belt for C++.
+max is a tool belt for C++ — a collection of parts commonly used in all C++ projects.

-It includes common code such as logging, testing, abstractions for compiler and platform specific APIs (like endian conversion and CPU feature detection), and much more.
+It includes logging, testing, abstractions for compiler and platform specific APIs (like endian conversion and CPU feature detection), and much more.

 <!-- [![Travis CI status][travis-shield]][travis-link] -->
 [![AppVeyor CI status][appveyor-shield]][appveyor-link]